 From the outset, consultation is a mandatory requirement in the SEA process and responses often have specific guidance recognising the AA process.
-In line with the SEA Directive, SEA Screening was undertaken by the DHPLG1.
-SEA Scoping then took place in the period in Q1 of 2017, with an initial draft SEA Scoping Report and an Issues Paper provided to the specific environmental authorities including the Development Applications Unit of the Department of Culture, Heritage and the Gaeltacht (DCHG)2 in January 2017.
+In line with the SEA Directive, SEA Screening was undertaken by the DEPARTMENT OF HOUSING, PLANNING AND LOCAL GOVERNMENT2.
+SEA Scoping then took place in the period in Q1 of 2017, with an initial draft SEA Scoping Report and an Issues Paper provided to the specific environmental authorities including the Development Applications Unit of the Department of Culture, Heritage and the Gaeltacht (DCHG)3 in January 2017.

 In recognition of the potential for transboundary effects with Northern Ireland, through coordinated spatial planning, the Northern Ireland Department of Agriculture, Environment and Rural Affairs (DAERA) with responsibility for SEA in Northern Ireland, was also consulted.
-A number of responses were received during the SEA Scoping phase including the following that had direct bearing upon the AA process.
-Summary details of these are presented in Table 1.1, while more detailed summaries of these submissions are included for reference in Appendix A.
+A number of responses were received during the SEA Scoping phase.
+Summary details of these are presented in Table 1.1, while more detailed summaries of these submissions are included for reference in Appendix A1.